 Video on empathy by Simon Sinek

 Different companies have different definitions of leadership.
+From all the 9 leadership styles, servant and coaching leadership seems to be up and coming – more of a relationship focussed way of showing employee recognition.
 Leadership is a key driver of engagement that transcends job classifications.
 A manager has a critical role to play in fostering employee engagement.
 This accountability manifests itself in how you enable your staff to accomplish their jobs, how you conduct yourself, and how you, as a role model, communicate messages across many platforms.

 A leader is someone who draws people together for a similar goal and inspires confidence in their team, to make things happen for everyone.